xta-springrts/xta-springrts/Missions/Readme.txt

 dunno how this works on linux, but linux users should be smart enough to figure it out on their own

+XTA_test_mission will load XTA_tutorial_mission upon victory

-So far both missions use Altair_Crossing_v3 map http://springfiles.com/spring/spring-maps/altair-crossing
+So far both missions use "Altair_Crossing_v3" map http://springfiles.com/spring/spring-maps/altair-crossing

+XTA_long_sea_mission uses "SailAway" map  http://springfiles.com/spring/spring-maps/sailaway
+XTA_easy_mission uses "Red Comet" map  http://springfiles.com/spring/spring-maps/redcomet

 If you want to use mission editor, extract it into Spring/games or equivalent folder,